mperez10/spark-training/README.md

 ### Historical Segment By Brand And Price

-In HistoricalSegmentByBrandAndPrice.scala file you will be able to find the code needed to see the historical segment per price and per brand.
+In HistoricalSegmentByBrandAndPrice.scala file you will be able to find the code needed to see the historical segment by price and brand.
 A small snippet of code is shared below:

 ```scala